cardboard-iguana/disposable-kali/README.md

 ## Usage
 To create a new engagement (Docker/PRoot image/container, control script, and data directory), just clone this repo and then run `mkenv.sh` from inside of it.

+At the end of the process, the control script name will be provided and the script's `help` command will automatically run.
+Script commands are detailed below.

 ### Linux and macOS
-At the end of the process, the control script name will be provided and the script's `help` command will automatically run.
-In general:

 - `$CONTROL_SCRIPT start`: Start the engagement's container.
 - `$CONTROL_SCRIPT stop`: Stop the engagement's container.
 - `$CONTROL_SCRIPT shell`: Connect to a shell in the engagement's container.
 Automatically calls `$CONTROL_SCRIPT start` if necessary.